HexaneNetworks/help-articles/README.md

 # License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details